Phlebotomy on the Job Training: What Should You Expect?

 If you’re able to make the most of it, you’ll end up doing your job much better.
 You can present yourself as a solid representation of what your employer is looking for.
 On top of it all, you’ll be helping patients every day.

 Phlebotomy is a great career to get into, and it doesn’t take long to complete an education program.
-Whether you want to be a lifelong phlebotomist or work elsewhere in medicine, a little extra training can go a long way.
+Whether you want to be a lifelong phlebotomist or work elsewhere in medicine, the extra training can go a long way.